marxwes/Basal-Rate-Calculator/Readme.md

 | 22:00-22:59 | 0.91                     | 59                      |
 | 23:00-23:59 | 0.74                     | 57                      |
 | Total       | 22.07                    |                         |

+#### Contributing

+Users are welcome to improve the script and contribute to the project.
+If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

+#### Author

+This script was created by Marta Wesołowska.